BSViT: A Burst Spiking Vision Transformer for Expressive and Efficient Visual Representation Learning: Experiment

 \subsection{Event-based Datasets}

-CIFAR10-DVS is a neuromorphic dataset derived from CIFAR-10 by transforming its image samples to be recorded using a Dynamic Vision Sensor (DVS) camera.
+CIFAR10-DVS is a neuromorphic dataset derived from CIFAR-10 by recording CIFAR-10 images with a Dynamic Vision Sensor (DVS) camera.
 We use data augmentation as described in~\cite{li2022neuromorphic} and the results are summarized in Tab.~\ref{tab:neuromorphic_results}.
-Among the evaluated methods, our proposed BSViT achieved the accuracy of 81.5\% at a time step of 16, and 81.9\% without mask, both outperforming previous works.
+Among the evaluated methods, our proposed BSViT achieves an accuracy of 81.5\% with 16 time steps, while the no-masked version achieves 81.9\%, both outperforming previous works.
 The superior performance of BSViT underscores its effectiveness for event-based data processing tasks.